-I went to Bolivia for the Southern Skies Star Party, July 14-21, 2012.
+I went to Bolivia for the Southern Skies Star Party in July, 2012.
 I flew to Miami and hooked up with Jen Winter's group.
 There were 8 of us.
 From Miami, we flew over Cuba, Central America & down the west coast of South America.
 We changed planes in Lima, Peru, and flew to La Paz.

 A van took us to the Inca Utama Hotel on Lake Titicaca, the largest lake in South America.
 The Southern Hemisphere is a challenge!
 My goal was to have a second experience with the southern stars and constellations.
 I was at 12,000 feet in the Andes Mountains.